Eoin Keenan, Content Director, Prohibition Partners

 Italy’s CBD industry has experienced a substantial upturn.
 A reform implemented last year has boosted Italy’s fledgeling hemp industry, with an 80% increase in acreage of cultivated land.
 The new legislation has resulted in the removal of substantial red tape from hemp production.
 Any farmer can now grow legal cannabis containing a level of THC (0.6%) greater than any other European country (with the exception of Switzerland, which allows cultivation of hemp with THC content up to 1%).

-The commercial potential for Italian cannabis can be derived from the current success of Easy Joint, a ‘cannabis light’ brand that contains a small amount of THC (less than 0.6%) that can be sold legally in Italy.
+The commercial potential for the Italian cannabis market can be derived from the current success of Easy Joint, a ‘cannabis light’ brand that contains a small amount of THC (less than 0.6%) that can be sold legally in Italy.
 In the first 8 months of operations, May 2017 to February 2018, the group had sold 17,000 kilograms of CBD flowers.

 In Italy, nearly 1 in 5 young adults have consumed cannabis in the last 12 months.
 High consumption levels have contributed to a high value estimation for the recreational market in Italy, and, as we have witnessed in several US states, high consumption levels are indicative of a propensity to legalise adult use.
 California, Colorado and Washington legalised recreational cannabis partly in response to the high consumption levels and popularity of cannabis among its populations.
 With Italy showing similar trends and usage, they are likely contenders to legalise recreational cannabis within the next three years.

-To understand the Italian market further, we spoke to Marco Perduca, the International Programme Coordinator at the Luca Coscioni Association, a non-profit which furthers civil liberties and human rights through encouraging scientific research.
+To understand the Italian cannabis market further, we spoke to Marco Perduca, the International Programme Coordinator at the Luca Coscioni Association, a non-profit which furthers civil liberties and human rights through encouraging scientific research.